joshuef/safe-js/README.md

 [Authorise the app](https://api.safedev.org/auth/authorize-app.html) with the SAFE launcher.
 If a `tokenKey` is passed it will check for an existing token in localstorage, if a valid key is found, it will

 -  `packageData` - Object containing your app information.
 This is how the application will authorised in the launcher.
-- `tokenKey` - Optional string to ID the returned auth token in localStorage (NB. with SBB you'll need to manually save this to the browser's localStorage)
+- `tokenKey` - Optional string to ID the returned auth token in localStorage (SAfe browser will overwrite this with its own storage token)

 eg: